yanchaoluo/STAT545-hw-Luo-Yanchao/hm5/hm05_Luo_Yanchao.md

 #### The second graphs:

-First I try to subset the data, set the hotness larger than 0.6 and year after 1999.
-And plot the `factor_artist_name` vs related `artist_hotttnesss`.
-By the same time, color the `year` and size the `familiarity`.
+First I try to subset the data, only looked at the hotness larger than 0.6 and the year after 1999.
+The I plot the `factor_artist_name` vs related `artist_hotttnesss`.
+By the same time, colored the `year` and scaled artists `familiarity`.

 ``` r
 newsinger_locations4 %>%